Communities

 General comments

-wizzwizz4‭ wrote over 3 years ago
+wizzwizz4‭ wrote about 4 years ago

 Shouldn't the Markdown parser treat $ and $$ specially, then?